MobileFirst-Platform-Developer-Center/DevCenter/_posts/2020/2020-01-16-ibm-mobile-foundation-server-installation-and-configuration.md

 - You may use the [Server Configuration tool or ANT tasks to configure your Application Server and Database](https://mobilefirstplatform.ibmcloud.com/tutorials/ru/foundation/8.0/installation-configuration/production/prod-env/appserver/#installing-with-the-server-configuration-tool)
 - The Application Server and Database can also be manually configured
 - Do not forget to update your Application Server using SCT or ANT after applying ifix, this will update your Application Server with the latest war files

+>Note: Do not manually delete any files or folders in the MF server install directory.
+Deleting would cause issues while upgrading or even uninstalling the MF server.